Integrations

 WebP by default

 Screenshots are served as WebP by default, which is typically 25–35% smaller than PNG at equivalent quality.
 The quality parameter (default 80) controls WebP compression — lower values save bandwidth, higher values preserve detail.
 Use format=png when you need compatibility with older systems like email clients (Outlook, Gmail) that may not support WebP.
 Clips default to GIF format, but you can request MP4 for smaller file sizes.
-Compositions adapt their default format to their content type.

 Responsive images